yukselcodingwithyou/metricguard/README.md

 ## Continuous Integration

-The repository includes a simple GitHub Actions workflow that runs the Maven tests on every push and pull request to the `main` branch.
+The repository includes GitHub Actions workflows.
+All pushes and pull requests on `main` run the Maven tests.
+A separate workflow publishes the library when a tag beginning with `v` is pushed.

 ## Building and Installing